Alberta PNP Requirements: Eligibility, Language, and Work Experience

 Public sector employers are exempt from the revenue and employee minimums.

 The job offer must specify: the NOC code, duties, hourly wage, and weekly hours.
-As of February 2026, the AAIP added mandatory fields for hourly wage and weekly hours — applications missing this data will be returned.
+As of February 2026, candidates with job offers must disclose hourly wage and weekly hours through the AAIP portal.

 Documents You Will Need